otanerocram/MIT-JS-Excersise-7.2/README.md

 ## Roadmap:
 > In the next realease:
 > - It would play sounds when bounces at the edge.
-> - Make multi color pacmen when functions `makePac` fires
+> - Make multi color pacmen when function `makePac` fires

 # License information:
 > [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT) MIT License